Pulumi vs Terraform

 Conclusion

-- Modularity: Both Terraform and Pulumi support modularity.
+- Modularity: Both tools support modularity.